 Finally, while a huge fan community worldwide was hoping for more than two decades for a continuation of the tales of Agent Dale Copper in the Twin Peaks universe, in 2017 Showtime aired the series‘ third season.
-Twin Peaks The Return, with all episodes co-written by Mark Frost and David Lynch, did not disappoint the audiences.
+Twin Peaks The Return, with all episodes co-written by Mark Frost and David Lynch, did not disappoint audiences.

 This time, all episodes were directed by Lynch (in contrast: only six episodes of the original two seasons were created by him).
 He also directed the prequel movie Fire Walk With Me, that was presented at the Cannes Film Festival in 1992 (after the series was canceled by ABC in June 1991).

-The mass of texts, theories and possible plots continuations that were developed (and published) after 1991 by the fan community is only rivaled by the number of academic texts on the subject, as the Twin Peaks universe provides ideal data for sociologists, students of film theory, psychologists, and scholars of many other disciplines.
+The mass of texts, theories and possible plot continuations that were developed (and published) after 1991 by the fan community is only rivaled by the number of academic texts on the subject, as the Twin Peaks universe provides ideal data for sociologists, students of film theory, psychologists, and scholars of many other disciplines.

 As season two left audiences with many riddles and loose ends, most prominently (good) Agent Cooper incarcerated in the Black Lodge, while unbeknownst to everybody else, (bad) Agent Cooper was released in this world.
 Season three’s cast included almost all characters from the 1990s, while several new individuals – with the usual Lynchean secret double lives – were introduced.